poanchen/poanchen.github.io/_posts/2016-11-12-how-to-take-screenshots-at-different-screen-sizes-using-casperjs.md

 <img src="/img/2016/11/12/how-to-take-screenshots-at-different-screen-sizes-using-casperjs/outputFromTakingScreenshotsForEachUrl.PNG" alt="Output from taking screenshots for each opened url"><br><br>
 Now, when you run the code like this, $ casperjs screenshots.js urls.json, you should see screenshots has been taken for each url that we opened on different device.
 To be more clear, the full code for screenshots.js is as follows.

-## CasperJS code (screenshots.js) for taking screenshot for different device for each url that we opened
+## CasperJS code (screenshots.js) for taking screenshot for different device for each url that we opened &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/11/12/how-to-take-screenshots-at-different-screen-sizes-using-casperjs/screenshots.js" target="_blank">source code</a>

 <pre>
   <code class="javascript">